 - Some over-the-counter flea preventions can be ineffective or even toxic to your pet.

 - Some flea preventions may be better in specific situations.

 - You may want to use flea prevention combined with tick prevention in certain areas or during certain times of the year.

 - Consider oral flea prevention versus topical flea prevention and what works best for your furry friend.

 - Depending on your pet’s age, size, or breed they may need preventative that’s personalized for them.
 Consult with your veterinarian on what they recommend for your best friend.

 Further, seek the guidance and expertise of your veterinarian.
 They can provide a personal recommendation that is best for your pet.

 The best course of action for flea treatment

 A flea bite and infestation can occur to any pet during any season.
-Moreover, but by having your pets on year-round preventative, keeping an eye out for pests, and listening to the expertise of your veterinarian, your furry friends have the best chance of staying flea-free.
+But by having your pets on year-round preventative, keeping an eye out for pests, and listening to the expertise of your veterinarian, your furry friends can have optimum wellness year-round.